cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🎯Few-Shot Chain of Though.md

 3. Include 2-3 examples that demonstrate different aspects or applications of the process.
 4. End with a prompt for applying the process to a new scenario.
 5. Test your prompt with an AI model or a colleague and evaluate the response.
-6. Share your prompt, the response you received, and your reflections on the effectiveness of your Few-Shot-CoT structure in the comments below.

-This exercise will help you apply Few-Shot Chain of Thought prompting to your specific area of interest or expertise.

 </details>